 The quality objectives and the QA/QC plan for the Latvia's GHG inventory at the National Inventory level are presented in Section 1.2.3.
-The QC procedures are performed according to
+The QC procedures are performed according to the QA/QC plan in the waste sector in order to achieve these quality objectives.
+Issues related to QA/QC and verification are discussed at the sectoral meetings.

 Disposed waste amount since 2002 is taken from waste data base "3-Waste".
-Data in this data base are checked and approved by Regional Environmental Boards.
+Data in this database are checked and approved by Regional Environmental Boards.